tongyi87/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The tidy data contains :
 * SubjectID - It is an identifier for each subject.
 Value is from 1 to 30.
 * Activity - It represents the name of the activities.
 Values are "walking", "walking upstairs", "walking downstairs", "sitting", "standing" and "laying"
 * Average of the measurements on the mean and standard deviation for each measurement extracted from the raw data.
-Column name formatted with <Measurement>-<Function>-<Property>.
+Column name formatted with Measurement-Function-Property.
 E.g. tBodyAccJerk-std()-Y represents the standard deviation for the Y of tBodyAccJerk measurement.